LCottin/LeonardOS/dev/common/string/README.md

-This directory intend to provide functions to operate with strings.
+# This directory intend to provide functions to operate with strings